Part 2: CUDA Implementation

 Function offloading to dedicated accelerators requires careful consideration of the data flow with respect to the underlying memory architecture.
 This is especially critical for wireless communications applications, where strict latency requirements in the receiver processing pipeline necessitate efficient memory management when utilizing dedicated signal processing accelerators.

-Strictly speaking, the Jetson platform still moves data between the CPU and GPU.
-However, the overhead is significantly reduced compared to traditional split-memory architectures as the Jetson AGX Orin platform shares the same physical memory between CPU and GPU.
+Strictly speaking, DGX Spark still moves data between the CPU and GPU.
+However, the overhead is significantly reduced compared to traditional split-memory architectures as DGX Spark shares the same physical memory between CPU and GPU.
 This has implications for the caching behavior and requires a careful implementation of the CUDA kernels to avoid performance degradation.
 Nevertheless, we will consider it as inline acceleration for the following discussion.

-For further details on CUDA, we refer to the NVIDIA CUDA Programming Guide [CUDA2024] and the CUDA for Tegra Memory Model [Tegra2024].
+For further details on CUDA, we refer to the NVIDIA CUDA Programming Guide [CUDA2024] and for the Jetson platform to the CUDA for Tegra Memory Model [Tegra2024].

 Overview

-The pack_bits_kernel(.) kernel maps die soft-values to hard-decided bits and packs them into a more compact byte-representation which is required for the OAI processing pipeline.
+The pack_bits_kernel(.) kernel maps the soft-values to hard-decided bits and packs them into a more compact byte-representation which is required for the OAI processing pipeline.

 CUDA Integration in OAI